 Tomato Trellis Idea #5 – Beautiful Trellis Archway

-Master Gardener Susan from Learning and Yearning was lucky enough to have her husband build her this gorgeous decorative yet sturdy arched trellis.
+Master Gardener Susan was lucky enough to have her husband build her this gorgeous decorative yet sturdy arched trellis.
 You can see the upright wooden sides of the trellis are anchored to the raised bed and supported by metal fence posts.
-She uses it for tomatoes and other vining crops.
+She uses it for tomatoes and other vine crops.
 You can learn more at “Building a Trellis for Tomato Plants“.